Professor and Vice Chair for Research

 Dr. Mallampalli received his MD from the University of Wisconsin.
 He completed an internship and residency in Internal Medicine at Hennepin County Medical Center in Minneapolis, MN where he also served as chief medical resident.
 Dr. Mallampalli completed a Pulmonary and Critical Care fellowship at the University of Iowa, where he obtained his research training in surfactant lipids.
 At Iowa, Dr. Mallampalli was appointed Professor of Medicine and Biochemistry and served as Associate Chair.
 Dr. Mallampalli has had or currently holds editorial appointments with several journals including the Journal of Biological Chemistry, the American Journal of Physiology, and the American Journal of Respiratory and Critical Care Medicine.
 He also serves on multiple peer review panels including the LIRR Study Section and Program Project Grant applications for the NIH.
 He is an elected member of the Association of American Physicians and the American Society of Clinical Investigation, an Established Investigator of the American Heart Association, and a Career Investigator of the American Lung Association.
 In September of 2009, Dr. Mallampalli was recruited as Chief of the Pulmonary Division of the VA Pittsburgh Healthcare System and as the Director of the Acute Lung Injury Center at the University of Pittsburgh.
 He currently serves as Vice Chair for research in the Department of Medicine.

 Dr. Mallampalli’s research in the area of pulmonary molecular and cell biology as it relates to acute lung injury (ALI) and the mechanisms of sepsis.
 He is an internationally recognized investigator in the area of lipid metabolism and ubiquitin-mediated proteolysis as it relates to inflammation and injury.
+His research program discovered a unique model for the molecular behavior of ubiquitin E3 ligase subunits that control inflammation.
+Dr. Mallampalli’s laboratory designed, synthesized, and tested the first-in-class genus of ubiquitin E3 ligase (F box) inhibitors that modulate proteolysis thereby inhibiting inflammation in preclinical models of ALI and multi-organ failure.
+He currently leads an NIH Program Project grant in ALI and a Centers for Advanced Diagnostics and Experimental Therapeutics in Lung Diseases Stage II (CADETII) award to develop drug therapies for inflammatory lung illness.

 The primary goal of his research is to better understand inflammation, that when left unchecked, leads to tissue and organ injury.
 His laboratory discovered a critical role for ubiquitin E3 ligase components in the molecular control of inflammation and how they impact regulatory proteins in sepsis and pneumonia.
 His current activity investigates the discovery, characterization, and biological role of orphan ubiquitin E3 ligase subunits belonging to the Skp-Cullin1-F box (SCF) family that control site-specific ubiquitination and disposal of key target proteins involved in innate immunity, inflammation, and cellular lifespan.
 His laboratory recently discovered a new model of innate immunity that led to the synthesis of the first genus of ubiquitin E3 ligase (F box) small molecule inhibitors that modulate proteolysis thereby inhibiting inflammation in preclinical models of sepsis and multi-organ failure.